zhuofany/Yu-portfolio/health-diets.md

 The dynamic display that followed this screening and classification pleasantly surprised me.
 However, I'm a little perplexed because it doesn't appear that the foods mentioned in the text that have a significant impact on the environment and health are represented in this chart.

 * Q4: Who do you think is the intended audience for this?
-People who work for a health organization, for example, or those who want to learn how to improve their diet, I believe, are the intended audience.
+People who work for a health organization, for example, or those who want to learn how to improve their diet, I believe, are the intended audiences.

 * Q5: Is there anything you would change or do differently?
 If it were up to me, I would either compare data from various continents in a single plane or group continents that perform reasonably well together.
 We can only draw the second conclusion from the text in this way.